Custom data

 Data layers

-These methods directly retrieve the value of the custom data from a given variable in the data layer for Google Tag Manager, Tealium, or Commander's Act.
-You only need to specify the name of the variable in your usual data layer, and integration is automatically done as soon as the data layer is loaded on your page.
+These methods retrieve the custom data's value from a given variable in the data layer for Google Tag Manager, Tealium, or Commander's Act.
+You must only specify the variable's name in your usual data layer, and integration is automatically done as soon as the data layer is loaded on your page.

-We support several levels of hierarchy, as well as array variables in the data layer.
+We support several levels of hierarchy and array variables in the data layer.
 For example, you can fetch a value from product.category.name

 , cart["amount"]